Writing Rules

 3. Length of the manuscript: The typical length of an essay is not more than six to eight pages with 3000-3500 words (including abstract, main body, conclusion, and references).

-4. Title page: The title page should include the title of the article, the names of the authors, and their affiliations.
+4. Title page: The title page should include the title of the article, the authors' names, and their affiliations.

 5. The title of the essay should be in the middle and bold.

-6. Abstract: The abstract should provide a concise summary of the article and should be written in a clear and concise manner.
-The length of the abstract should be maximum of 150 words.
+6. Abstract: The abstract should provide a concise summary of the article and should be written clearly and concisely.
+The length of the abstract should be a maximum of 150 words.

 8. The essay is better structured according to IMRAD, the standard for the design of a scientific article.